What is scleroderma

 An introduction to this challenging condition

-Most people living with Raynaud's have the primary form of the condition where there is no link to any other disease, including scleroderma.
+Most people living with Raynaud's have the primary form of the condition with symptoms of cold hands/ feet, blue and white or purple fingers, where there is no link to any other disease, including scleroderma.

 Secondary Raynaud's can be a sign of scleroderma however, as scleroderma is a common cause of the secondary form of Raynaud's.
 Nearly everyone with scleroderma experiences Raynaud's symptoms at some point, usually at the onset of their condition.

 As Raynaud's is often the first symptom of scleroderma to be noticed, it is very important to get tested and establish whether you have the primary or secondary form of Raynaud's.
 Your doctor will be able to organise these tests.

 Although we talk about people with scleroderma having 'Raynaud's symptoms', there are important differences in the actual disease processes of the two conditions.

 Unlike in primary Raynaud's phenomenon, where the blood vessels narrow then return to normal size, the small blood vessels in the skin in scleroderma gradually change in size, becoming increasingly smaller and sometimes disappearing over time.

 In people with scleroderma, the blood vessels lose the ability to return to their normal size in-between attacks, and this reduces the supply of oxygen and nutrients to the skin.